taylorharwin/empower-canvas-app/README.md

 ## Tests

-`yarn test` to run the tests, which are written with Puppeteer and Jest.
-The tests are minimal.
+`yarn test` to run integration tests, which are written with Puppeteer and Jest.
+The tests require that your app be running locally.